jart/blink/README.md

 This project contains two programs:

-`blink` is a virtual machine that runs statically-compiled x86-64-linux programs on different operating systems and hardware architectures.
-It's designed to do the same thing as the `qemu-x86_64` command, except (a) rather than being a 4mb binary, Blink only has a ~170kb footprint; and (b) Blink goes 2x faster than Qemu on some benchmarks such as emulating GCC.
+`blink` is a virtual machine that runs x86-64-linux programs on different operating systems and hardware architectures.
+It's designed to do the same thing as the `qemu-x86_64` command, except (a) rather than being a 4mb binary, Blink only has a ~174kb footprint; and (b) Blink goes 2x faster than Qemu on some benchmarks such as emulating GCC.
 The tradeoff is Blink doesn't have as many features as Qemu.
 Blink is a great fit when you want a virtual machine that's extremely small and runs ephemeral programs much faster.
 For further details on the motivations for this tool, please read <https://justine.lol/ape.html>.

 [`blinkenlights`](https://justine.lol/blinkenlights) is a TUI interface